 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-The annual pace of home sales was trending slowly upwards through early 2020 and then dropped off suddenly due to COVID.
-Just a few months later, it started rising quite rapidly to almost 1,500 home sales per year.
-The median sales price has been consistently trending upwards to its current level of \$247,700.
+The annual pace of home sales dropped off suddenly in late spring 2020 due to COVID but a few months later started rising quite rapidly, flying past 1,500 home sales per year and headed quickly towards 1,600 sales per year.
+The median sales price has been trending upwards for several years now.